 We are a clinical stage biopharmaceutical company focused on the development and commercialization of novel immuno-oncology therapies that are designed to harness the immune system to attack cancer cells.
-Since we began operations in November 2014, we have built a pipeline of four immuno-oncology programs, three of which focus on the adenosine-cancer axis to modulate an immune response.
+Since we began operations in November 2014, we have built a pipeline of five immunooncology programs, three of which focus on the adenosine-cancer axis to modulate an immune response.
 Our lead product candidate, CPI-444, is an oral, small molecule antagonist of the A2A receptor for adenosine, an immune checkpoint.
 In January 2016, we began enrolling patients in a large expansion cohort trial for CPI-444.
-This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of CPI-444 in several solid tumor types, both as a single agent and in combination with Genentech, Inc.'s investigational cancer immunotherapy, Tecentriq® (atezolizumab), a fully humanized investigational monoclonal antibody targeting PD-L1.
+This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of CPI-444 in several solid tumor types, both as a single agent and in combination with Genentech, Inc.'s investigational cancer immunotherapy, Tecentriq[®] (atezolizumab), a fully humanized investigational monoclonal antibody targeting PD-L1.
 In November 2016, we completed enrollment of 48 patients in the first step of the Phase 1/1b clinical trial, which was designed to determine the optimal dose of CPI-444 as both a single agent therapy and in combination with Tecentriq (atezolizumab) for use in the cohort expansion component of the trial.
-The expansion cohort portion of the trial is now enrolling patients with different types of solid tumors at 36 leading medical centers in the U.S., Australia and Canada.
-To date, we have announced the expansion of three cohorts from fourteen subjects to twenty-six subjects and one cohort from twenty-six subjects to forty-eight subjects.
+The expansion cohort portion of the trial is now enrolling patients with different types of solid tumors at 37 leading medical centers in the U.S., Australia and Canada.
+To date, we have announced the expansion of four cohorts from fourteen subjects to twenty-six subjects and two cohorts from twenty-six subjects to forty-eight subjects.

 The other product and development candidates in our pipeline also continue to advance.
-We have chosen a lead development candidate for our second program, an anti-CD73 monoclonal antibody ("CPX-006") that inhibits the production of adenosine.
-CPX-006 is currently in IND-enabling studies and we plan to initiate a Phase 1 clinical trial in the first half of 2018.
-In addition, in 2016 we selected a development candidate for our ITK program and are currently conducting IND-enabling studies.
-We also plan to initiate a Phase 1 clinical trial for this candidate in 2018.
-We expect to select a development candidate for our other program, a small molecule antagonist of the A2B receptor for adenosine in 2017.
+We have chosen a lead development candidate for our second program, an anti-CD73 monoclonal antibody ("CPI-006") that inhibits the production of adenosine.
+CPI-006 is currently in IND-enabling studies and we plan to initiate a Phase 1 clinical trial in the first half of 2018.
+In addition, we recently selected an oral ITK inhibitor as the lead candidate for our ITK program and are currently conducting IND-enabling studies.
+We also plan to initiate a Phase 1 clinical trial in 2018.
+We expect to select a development candidate for our other program, a small molecule antagonist of the A2B receptor for adenosine in 2018.
 We believe the breadth and status of our pipeline demonstrates our management team's expertise in understanding and developing immuno-oncology assets as well as in identifying product candidates that can be in-licensed and further developed internally to treat many types of cancer.
 We hold worldwide rights to all of our product candidates.

 To date, the majority of our efforts have been focused on the research, development and advancement of CPI-444, and we have not generated any revenue from product sales and, as a result, we have incurred significant losses.
 We expect to continue to incur significant research and development and general and administrative expenses related to our operations.
-During the six months ended June 30, 2017, we incurred a net loss of \$31.0 million and used \$24.5 million of cash in operations.
-As of June 30, 2017, we had an accumulated deficit of \$98.9 million.
+During the nine months ended September 30, 2017, we incurred a net loss of \$43.7 million and used \$35.2 million of cash in operations.
+As of September 30, 2017, we had an accumulated deficit of \$111.6 million.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444, and as we develop other product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.